JRH89/youtube-ad-skipper/README.md

 ## Usage

-I1. nstall the Extension:
+1. Install the Extension:

 - Follow the installation instructions above.

 2. Enjoy Ad-Free Viewing:

 - Open YouTube and start watching videos.
-The extension will automatically click the "Skip Ad" button whenever it appears.
+The extension will automatically skip ads.

 ## Troubleshooting